WigglyDon/randomize-ten-thousand/README.md

 4. (optional) Similarly, method A will also work at this point to compare.

-# Additional Reading :)
+# Additional Reading!

 There are two notable things I'd like to point out about how I've done this that are worth consideration.

 The first thing is the use of CommonJS syntax as opposed to a more modern ECMAScript.
-The only reason I chose to use this syntax is because I think that it is easier to set up and run the code on a wider variety of local configurations, and because I am intending to share this with potential employers, I would ideally like it to be easy for them to verify this on their own :)
+The only reason I chose to use this syntax is because I think that it is easier to set up and run the code on a wider variety of local configurations, and because I am intending to share this with potential employers, I would ideally like it to be easy for them to verify this on their own.

 The second thing I would like to point out is the usage of a [Set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) instead of simply using an array, and also why I am converting the `Set` to an array when calling it in `main.js`.